JuliaGeo/CFTime.jl/README.md

 DateTimeStandard(Int128,y,m,d,H,M,S,µS,mS,nS; units=:nanosecond, origin=(1970,1,1))
 ```

-The units and origin argument can be wrapped as a `Val` to ensure that these values are known at compile time:
+The units and origin argument can be wrapped as a `Val` to ensure that these values are known at compile-time:

 ```julia
 DateTimeStandard(Int128,y,m,d,H,M,S,µS,mS,nS; units=Val(:nanosecond), origin=Val((1970,1,1)))